SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: : Using LLMs to Check Their Own Reasoning

-Which previous steps or information does the next step [Step i] directly follow from? \end{quote} [Information j] is simply the j-th sentence in the question.
-After retrieving the output, we extract step or information ids by regular expression.
-For example in \cref{fig:model}, the current step requires step 2 and 3 and no information from the question as context.
+\paragraph{Information collection} To reduce the difficulty of the regeneration stage and avoid unrelated information from affecting the result, we filter out information that is not directly related to the current step.
+Specifically, we ask the LLM to select useful items from the question and all previous items with the following prompt, where [Information j] is simply the j-th sentence in the question: \begin{myquote} This is a math question: [Question].
+The following is information extracted from the question:\\ Information 0: [Information 0]\quad Information 1: [Information 1]\quad ...\\ The following are the first a few steps in a solution to the problem:\\ Step 0: [Step 0]\quad Step 1: [Step 1]\quad ...\quad Step i-1: [Step i-1]\\ Which previous steps or information does the next step [Step i] directly follow from? \end{myquote} After retrieving the free-text response from the LLM, we extract step or information ids by regular expression.
+For example in \cref{fig:model}, the current step requires Step 4 and no information from the question as context.
 The selected steps and information are then fed into the regeneration stage.

-\paragraph{Step regeneration} Given the target and necessary information of the step, we can now ask the LLM to regenerate it.
+\paragraph{Step regeneration} Given the target and necessary information of the step, we can now ask the LLM to achieve the target independently with only the collected information, without seeing the original step.
 Because the step is usually a small jump from previous conclusions, and the information collection stage has already filtered out irrelevant information, we can usually trust regeneration results.
-The prompt of this stage is \begin{quote}

-We are in the process of solving a math problem.\\ We have some information from the problem: \\ Information 0: [Information $I_0$]\\ Information 1: [Information $I_1$]\\ ...\\ The following are some previous steps: \\ Step 0: [Step $S_0$]\\ Step 1: [Step $S_1$]\\ ...\\ The target for the next step is: [Target].\\ Please try to achieve the target with the information from the problem or previous steps. \end{quote} [Target] is the output from the target extraction stage and [Information] and [Step] are selected by the information collection stage.
+The prompt for this stage is: \begin{myquote} We are in the process of solving a math problem.
+We have some information from the problem: \\ Information 0: [Information $I_0$]\quad Information 1: [Information $I_1$]\quad ...\\ The following are some previous steps:\quad Step 0: [Step $S_0$]\quad Step 1: [Step $S_1$]\quad ...\\ The target for the next step is:\quad [Target]\\ Please try to achieve the target with the information from the problem or previous steps. \end{myquote} Here [Target] is the output from the target extraction stage.
+[Information $I_i$] and [Step $S_i$] correspond to the specific items selected by the information collection stage.
+In \cref{fig:model}, only Step 4 and no information from the question is directly related to the current step, so \method simply copies the content of Step 4 into [Step $S_0$] and removes the block containing [Information $I_i$].

-\paragraph{Result comparison} The last step is to compare results from the regeneration stage and the original step with the following prompt. \begin{quote}